-Concepts or Topics Skills or Competencies 1.
+Concepts or Topics Meeting others (personal info) Classroom Expressions Numbers to 10,000 Phone numbers, time and prices Daily activities Past and future activities/events Likes and dislikes Schedules Weather Locations Existence Skills or Competencies 1.
 Listening: able to understand simple conversation relating personal information, school and schedule information, and simple directions from learned materials.
 2. Speaking: able to share and inquire about personal information, able to speak and ask simple questions on school and daily activities, able to make and respond to invitations using simple sentences.
-3. Reading: able to read simple, short materials with the aid of the textbook; become familiar with Japanese sentence patterns; able to read and write hiragana, katakana -------------------- ---
+3. Reading: able to read simple, short Likes and dislikesSchedulesWeatherLocations speak and ask simple questions on school and daily activities, able to make and respond to invitations using simple sentences.